Brain & Cognition Laboratory Guidelines & General Operating Rules

 GENERAL OPERATING RULES

-• No food or drink is allowed in the BrainCog Lab at any time under any circumstances.
-(Note: Water bottles are acceptable as long as they are kept away from the working spaces.)
+- No food or drink is allowed in the BrainCog Lab at any time under any circumstances.

-• Computers located in room CNS 205C (sound proof room) are specifically designated for ERP-related research.
+- Computers in room CNS 205C (sound proof room) are specifically designated for ERP-EEG research.

-• It is not allowed to download any programs, games, or pictures from the internet without the permission of the faculty supervisor.
+- Please do not download any programs, games, or pictures from the internet without the permission of the faculty supervisor.

-• It is not allowed to use lab computers to connect to any social media sites.
+- Please do not use lab computers to connect to any social media sites.

 BRAINCOG LAB SECURITY & MAINTENANCE